 About the fundraiser

-I’m a feminist and mother.
+I’m a feminist and mum of 3.
 Indian by birth and Londoner by choice.
-After 30 years working on sustainability & gender in various roles – and several marathons, triathlons & long-distance swims later – I’m combining my passions to kickstart this campaign, have fun & make an impact.
+After 30 years working on sustainability & gender in various roles, and several marathons, triathlons & long-distance swims later, I’m combining my passions to kickstart this campaign, have fun & make an impact.

 * JustGiving crowdfunders pay a small fee for our service.
 Find out how much it is and what we do for it.